 Where fires are permitted, build them only in established fire rings.
 Don't add rocks to an existing ring.
 Keep fires small.
 Burn only dead and downed wood that can be broken by hand—leave saws and axes at home.
 Never leave a fire unattended, and never build a fire on a windy day.

 Erase your campfire when you leave.
 Drown it with water, then stir the ashes.
 Feel for heat with your hand to ensure it is out.
 Remove unburned foil and plastic and pack them out.
 If you used an existing fire ring, scatter the ashes and camouflage the burned area with organic matter.
 Finally, scatter unused firewood you gathered in the forest.

-Hostels (inexpensive bunkhouses catering to hikers) are available in some towns along the Trail.
-Similarly, motels, inns, and B&Bs tend to be clustered in towns near the Trail.
-Those towns are typically from fifty to one hundred miles apart at the northern and southern regions of the Trail and from thirty to fifty miles apart in the middle regions.
-The only opportunities for “inn-to-inn” hiking on the Trail itself exist in Virginia's Shenandoah National Park and in the far more rugged White Mountains of New Hampshire.
+Motels, inns, and B&Bs tend to be clustered in towns near the Trail.
+Those towns are typically from 50 to 100 miles apart at the northern and southern regions of the Trail and from 30 to 50 miles apart in the middle regions.
+Hostels (inexpensive bunkhouses catering to hikers) are available in quite a few towns along the Trail and occasionally in more remote areas.